 Rhiannon Cousins lives on a mountain in mid Wales where she is currently writing her first novel.

 (Next “Kill People” story: Pact by Walt Paterson)

-(Previous “Kill People” story: Blood Red by Mandy Huggins)
+(Previous “Kill People” story: Blood Red by Amanda Huggins)

 Feel like submitting?
 Check out our submission guidelines